yungyuc/nsdhw_19au/hw2/README.rst

 Question 1
 ==========

-Reimplement the class ``Line`` by using STL containers instead of raw pointers (do not copy-n-paste the following code listing):
+Reimplement the class ``Line`` by using STL containers instead of raw pointers:

 .. code-block:: cpp